ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 # How to Write Documentation

-This document explains how to write documentation such as tutorials, guides or recommendations to be hosted in ocaml.org.
+This document explains how to write documentation such as tutorials, guides, or recommendations to be hosted in ocaml.org.

 ## Materials

 - Reference.
-This includes the [OCaml Manual](https://ocaml.org/releases/latest/manual.html), the [Opam manual](https://opam.ocaml.org/) and [Dune's documentation](https://dune.readthedocs.io/en/stable/).
-This is considered upstream material, refer to the corresponding projects to propose changes in them.
+This includes the [OCaml Manual](https://ocaml.org/releases/latest/manual.html), the [opam manual](https://opam.ocaml.org/), and [Dune's documentation](https://dune.readthedocs.io/en/stable/).
+This is considered upstream material.
+Refer to the corresponding projects to propose changes in them.
 - Tutorials
 - Guides
 - Recommended practices

 ## Audience

-Not our audience:
-* Students going to universities
-* Absolutely clueless about programming, we do not teach from scratch

 Our audience:
 * Self-directed learners without a tutor